jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 2. From this page, get the Jazz repository information.
 ![Team Invitation](/tutorials/jazzrtc/images/team_invite.png "Team Invitation")

 3. In the Rational Team Concert client for Eclipse, connect to your project and load the code.
-For detailed instructions, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients to access Bluemix DevOps Services](/tutorials/clients#working_with_a_jazz_scm_project).
+For detailed instructions, [see Setting up local Eclipse clients to work with Jazz source control](/docs/reference/jazz_scm_client).

 ---
 <a name='first_change'></a>